Sher-e-Bangla Agricultural University: History

 Nearly 5,700 graduates plus 600 postgraduates have been produced by the Sher-e-Bangla Agricultural University.
-Presently about 3,300 undergraduate and postgraduate students are enrolled and are taught by faculty members.
+Presently, about 3,300 undergraduate and postgraduate students are enrolled and are taught by faculty members.

-List of Vice Chancellor
+List of vice chancellors

 Campus

-The campus surrounding is 87 acres of land.
+The campus is surrounded by 87 acres of land.
 This campus is like a small village in the center of Dhaka city.